hydra/egui-tabbed-document-ui-example/README.md

   - 'text' - the text file.
   - 'image' - the image file.
 - Architecture
-  - [ ] Code should be written in such a way that multiple-developers can work on different aspects of the codebase without creating merge-conflicts. i.e. use modules, avoid tight-coupling, good compile-time dependencies, etc.
+  - [ ] Code should be written in such a way that multiple-developers can work on different aspects of the codebase without creating merge-conflicts. i.e. use modules, avoid tight-coupling, good compile-time dependencies, etc. ❌ much care is required to structure the application to avoid mixing presentation code and logic code together.
   - [x] The application itself must own the documents (images, text), not the tabs themselves.
-  - [ ] When the last tab for a document is closed, the document should be dropped/closed.
+  - [x] When the last tab for a document is closed, the document should be dropped/closed.
 - Bonus points
   - [ ] Native look and feel controls. ❌ egui has a non-native style.
   - [x] Some way of closing all the tabs in one go (e.g. "Close all" button on toolbar).